Representative Social Choice: From Learning Theory to AI Alignment

 The mechanism is \emph{representational} if the decision is made based on a finite collection of individual-issue pairs $\mathcal{S} = \{(o_1, i_1), (o_2, i_2), \ldots, (o_{|S|}, i_{|S|})\}$, with $i_k \in \mathcal{I}$ sampled from ${\mathcal D}_{\mathcal I}$, and $o_k \sim \mathcal{M}(i_k)$ is an individual's preference over the outcomes of issue $i_k$, sampled from the population distribution.

 However, not all preference profiles are allowed.
 As a key feature of representative social choice, the mechanism is only allowed to output preference profiles from a limited \emph{candidate space} $\mathcal{C} \subseteq {\mathrm{LO}(N)}^{\mathcal{I}}$ (\emph{e.g.}, mutually compatible combinations of per-state construction projects in the national policy case, or language model policies in the AI alignment case).
-A mechanism is thus a function $f:{(\mathrm{LO}(N)\times \mathcal I)}^*\rightarrow \mathcal C$ that maps the sample collection $\mathcal{S}$ to a preference profile $C\in \mathcal C$.
+A mechanism is thus a function $f:{(\mathrm{LO}(N)\times \mathcal I)}^*\rightarrow \mathcal C$, where $A^*$ denotes the set of all finite sequences of elements from $A$, that maps the sample collection $\mathcal{S}$ to a preference profile $C\in \mathcal C$.

+\begin{remark}[On Fixed N] For simplicity, we assume a fixed $N$ for all issues.
+This can model varying $N_i$ by setting $N = \max(N_i)$ and treating unused outcomes as `dummy' alternatives that are always ranked last. \end{remark}

+\begin{remark}[AI Alignment as Representative Social Choice] Representative social choice can model the problem of AI alignment, where the LLM is trained to make decisions representative of the human population's preferences.
+Here, the set of \emph{issues} $\mathcal{I}$ is the space of all possible user prompts, and the $N$ \emph{outcomes} are the candidate responses.
+A \emph{candidate profile} $C \in \mathcal{C}$ is a specific AI policy (\emph{e.g.}, a set of model weights).
+The \emph{candidate space} $\mathcal{C}$ is the set of all policies achievable via the alignment process (\emph{e.g.}, all models reachable by RLHF training).
+The \emph{sample} $\mathcal{S}$ is the human preference dataset.
+Our framework thus analyzes how well a policy trained on $\mathcal{S}$ generalizes to the true human population's preferences over all possible prompts. \end{remark}

-\paragraph{Binary Setting as Special Case} In the binary ($N=2$) case of representative social choice, each issue is binary (Yes/No), such as in the preference annotations of language model alignment \citep{bai2022training}.
+\paragraph{Binary Setting as Special Case} In the binary ($N=2$) case of representative social choice, each issue is binary (Yes/No), such as in the preference annotations of language model alignment \cite{bai2022training}.
 This reduction in complexity will allow for the analysis of a well-defined majority vote mechanism.